pdf4me/pdf4me-clientapi-ruby/README.md

 ## Advanced Usage
 > These methods are more complex than the Basic Wrapper methods.
-The development of which is still a Work in Progress.
-Currently there are two methods that you can use.
 >
 > By default all the Advanced methods run in blocking mode -
 > i.e you wait for the server to send you the response.
 >
-> If you want to run the operation asynchronously - you will be notified by a webhook over the result - then please set `get_notification` to `true` in `Pdf4me::Notification`.
+> If you want to run the operation asynchronously - you will be notified by a webhook over the result - then please configure the notification at the dashboard
->
-> When the `Pdf4me::Notification` object is set, it will overwrite what is the default behaviour defined on the application/api level.
 >
 >See Pdf4me-Developer page to configure the webhook on application level.